JoshuaLelon/LikeThese/implementation_docs/phase_4.md

 ## Phase 4: Seeding the Database

+### Prerequisites
+1. Firebase project must be set up with:
+   - Firestore database created and enabled (in test mode for MVP)
+   - Storage enabled
+   - Proper security rules configured
+2. Local development environment must have:
+   - Node.js and npm installed
+   - Firebase CLI installed and logged in
+   - ffmpeg installed (for thumbnail generation)

 ### Overview
 We use a simple bash script that leverages the Firebase CLI to seed our database with test videos.
 The script:
 1. Automatically generates thumbnails from videos using ffmpeg